codeceptjs/CodeceptJS/docs/custom-helpers.md

 Helper is the core concept of CodeceptJS.
 Helper is a wrapper on top of various libraries providing unified interface around them.
 When `I` object is used in tests it delegates execution of its functions to currently enabled helper classes.

 Use Helpers to introduce low-level API to your tests without polluting test scenarios.
-Helpers can also be used to share functionality accross different project and installed as npm packages.
+Helpers can also be used to share functionality across different project and installed as npm packages.

 ## Development